mlherbetTR/JOB-BOARD-JS-TS-Marie-Lherbet-TR/opportunities/MOBILE ENGINEER - AI MEDTECH - PARIS.md

 **A mobile application** that helps members take daily action to implement recommendations and make qualitative changes in their lives

-About the rol🤝
+#About the rol🤝

-We are looking for a Staff Engineer expert in scalable and complex environements You have +5 years of experience as a backend in deeptech companies If you are an advocate of Nodejs/Typescript it will be a +!
-Architectures, design systems, clean code, databes.... have no secret for you!
+We are looking for a Mobile Engineer expert in scalable and complex environements You have +3 years of experience as a Mobbile Engineer in startups/scaleups/unicorns.You have an exelent proficiency in React Native + Typescript.

+ In this role, you will be responsible for the design, production and testing of our mobile applications, including our core member application.

-Stack of the product💻 : Nodejs, Nestjs, TS, AWS, PostgreSQL, Kafka, K8s, Terraform
+Stack of the product💻 : React, React Native,TS, GraphQl, Nodejs, Nestjs, TS, AWS, PostgreSQL, Kafka, K8s, Terraform

-Conditions 💰
+#Conditions 💰

-Salary up to 150k Insurance, restaurant, gym.
+Salary range open depending on profile and experience + Insurance, restaurant, gym.
 Equitys